 How to reduce the flat part in Rolling Angle Iron？

 Five Factors That Influence the Bending Angle Iron Process.

 This article solves the above question for you.
 And provide more knowledge about angle iron roll bending.

-The most natural way to bend an angle iron is apex in or out but most angle rings are rolled being in or out.
+Easy-way and hard way to cold bend the angle iron: The most natural way to bend an angle iron is the apex in or out but most angle rings are rolled in or out.
 What happens is that the bending causes the angle to twist.
 The reason is that the vertical leg of the angle is being bent the “easy-way” or like a belt, while the horizontal leg is being bent the “hard-way” like a washer.
-The twist is caused because the neutral-axis is somewhere between the two legs.
+The twist is caused because the neutral axis is somewhere between the two legs.
 All the material inside the neutral axis compresses while all material outside the axis stretches.

-PBH angle iron rolling machine can also bend all types of angle as well; including aluminum, stainless and carbon steel.
+PBH angle iron rolling machine can also bend all types of angles as well; including aluminum, stainless, and carbon steel.
 Carbon angle (mill produced) is classified as ASTM A36 resulting in a yield point (PSI) of 36,000 minimum.

 The steel angle is made to pass through a set of three rollers that, after one or more passages (depending on the difficulty of bending), will form an arch with the required radius of curvature.
 Roll-bending is, generally speaking, a simpler process than bending.

 working principle of Angle Bending

 It works by pushing the angle iron through, normally, three rollers – two on one side of the angle iron and one, between them, on the other.
 If the rollers are lightly resting on the angle iron then it will clearly just pass through them without bending, but as the roller pressure is increased the angle iron will begin to deform, becoming concave on the side of the single roller as the two outer rollers try to push it around the inner roller.
 The greater the pressure the tighter the bend.